danhans42/lite_menu/README.md

 Kinda funny, I mean Matthew has done more than enough to absolutely rinse the reputation of both himself and his product but chooses to lash out like a petulant child.

-Anyway, the above was followed up quickly by an email (to my private address) with the title "Cybdyn Systems - New Menu Cease and Desist".
+Anyway, the above was followed up quickly by an email (to my private email address) with the title "Cybdyn Systems - New Menu Cease and Desist".

 <img  src="images/shadow_message2.PNG"></br>